David-Chazoule/e-shop-front/README.md

 # TECHNOLOGEEK Front-End

 **Technologeek**: Front side of an e-commerce project to obtain the professional title "Web and Mobile Application Developer".
-The back-end part of the project can be found [here](link-to-backend-repository).
+The back-end part of the project can be found [here]((https://github.com/David-Chazoule/e-shop-back)).

 ## Technologies Used